jkroepke/openvpn-auth-oauth2/docs/Configuration.md

     	Define auth-token-user for all sessions (env: CONFIG_OPENVPN_AUTH__TOKEN__USER) (default true) --openvpn.bypass.common-names value
     	bypass oauth authentication for CNs.
-Comma separated list. (env: CONFIG_OPENVPN_BYPASS_COMMON__NAMES) --openvpn.common-name.mode string
+Comma separated list. (env: CONFIG_OPENVPN_BYPASS_COMMON__NAMES) --openvpn.common-name.environment-variable string
+    	Name of the environment variable in the OpenVPN management interface which contains the common name.
+If username-as-common-name is enabled, this should be set to 'username' to use the username as common name.
+Other values like 'X509_0_emailAddress' are supported.
+See https://openvpn.net/community-resources/reference-manual-for-openvpn-2-6/#environmental-variables for more information. (env: CONFIG_OPENVPN_COMMON__NAME_ENVIRONMENT__VARIABLE) (default "common_name")
+  --openvpn.common-name.mode string
     	If common names are too long, use md5/sha1 to hash them or omit to skip them.
 If omit, oauth2.validate.common-name does not work anymore.
 Values: [plain,omit] (env: CONFIG_OPENVPN_COMMON__NAME_MODE) (default "plain")
   --openvpn.password value